SpectroCoin/OpenCart-Bitcoin-Payment-Gateway-Extension/README.md

 _Reworked_: SpectroCoin callback handling was reworked.
 Added appropriate callback routing for success, fail and callback.

+_Updated_: Instead of using outdated addOrderHistory for changing the order status, we now use the new addHistory method.

 ### 1.0.0 ()

 _Updated_: Order creation API endpoint has been updated for enhanced performance and security.